itcreativeusa/gogo-logo-mogo/README.md

 ## Installation

-This applicartion must be installed on computer.
+This application must be installed on the computer.
 Open your computer’s command prompt (Windows) or terminal (macOS/Linux) and run the application

 ## Requirements